technomancy/bussard/manual.md

 boolean indicating whether it is a repeated key or not.

 By default your ship has a "flight" mode active normally and a "console" mode active when the console is full-screen.
-Note that "flight" mode does have the simple one-line console available, but not all characters can be entered in this mode as some (like the zoom keys) have other flight-related functions.
 There is also an "edit" mode where the editor key bindings are defined.
-You can check the current mode with `keymap.current_mode`.
+The "ssh" mode is active when connecting to station or planet computers, and the "mail" mode is active when reading your messages.
+You can check the current mode with `ship:mode()`.

 See the `keycodes` manual page for a detailed listing of available key names.
 You can run `man("keycodes")` to view it.